Battle of Andrassos: Aftermath

-The defeats of the previous years, and particularly the sack of Aleppo, had dealt an irreversible blow on Sayf al-Dawla's power and authority.
-From then on, until his death, Sayf al-Dawla's rule would be plagued by revolts and disputes between his subordinates.
+The previous years' defeats, particularly the sack of Aleppo, had dealt an irreversible blow to Sayf al-Dawla's power and authority.
+Until his death, Sayf al-Dawla's rule would be plagued by revolts and disputes between his subordinates.
 At the same time, the Hamdanid prince also suffered from physical decline, with the onset of hemiplegia, as well as worsening intestinal and urinary disorders, that confined him to a litter.
 The disease limited Sayf al-Dawla's ability to intervene personally in the affairs of his state; he soon abandoned Aleppo to the charge of his chamberlain, Qarquya, and spent most of his final years in Mayyafariqin, leaving his senior lieutenants to carry the burden of warfare against the Byzantines and the various rebellions that increasingly occurred in his domains.

 In autumn 964, Nikephoros, now emperor, campaigned in the east.
 Mopsuestia was besieged but held out.
-Nikephoros returned in the next year, stormed the city and deported its inhabitants.
+Nikephoros returned in the next year, stormed the city, and deported its inhabitants.
 On 16 August 965, Tarsus was surrendered by its inhabitants.
 Cilicia became a Byzantine province, and Nikephoros re-Christianized it.
 Amidst rebellions and Byzantine raids as far as the Jazira, Sayf al-Dawla died at Aleppo in February 967.

-His son and successor, Sa'd al-Dawla, faced constant internal turmoil, and he did not secure control of his own capital until 977.
+His son and successor, Sa'd al-Dawla, faced constant internal turmoil, and he did not secure control of his capital until 977.
 On 28 October 969, Antioch fell to the Byzantines.
 The fall of the great metropolis of northern Syria was soon followed by a treaty between the Byzantines and Qarquya, the ruler of Aleppo, which made the city a tributary vassal.
 Byzantine rule was extended over the entirety of the former thughūr, as well as the coastal strip of Syria between the Mediterranean Sea and the Orontes River until the environs of Tripoli, Arqa, and Shayzar.
 The rump Emirate of Aleppo was left almost powerless and became a bone of contention between the Byzantines and the new power of the Middle East, the Fatimid Caliphate of Egypt.